 The declared State, Territorial, and/or Indian Tribal Government must submit an Application for Federal Assistance (SF-424) and Assurances (SF 424-D) before FEMA provides assistance.
 FEMA provides PA funds via the U.S. Department of Health and Human Services (HHS) Payment Management System (SmartLink).
 Therefore, if the President issues a declaration for an Indian Tribal Government for the first time, the Tribal Government must also submit a Payment Management System Access Form and a Direct Deposit Form (SF-1199A) to obtain a FEMA-specific SmartLink account before FEMA can provide funding.
-These 2 forms are available at http://www.dpm.psc.gov/grant_recipient/a ccess procedure/access procedure.aspx?ex plore.event=true.
+These 2 forms are available at https://pms.psc.gov/.

-threaten such destruction that would constitute a major disaster.24 The FMAG Program is separate and distinct from the PA Program.
+FEMA Regional Administrators (RAs)23 have the authority to issue Fire Management Assistance Grant (FMAG) declarations for wildfires that threaten such destruction that would constitute a major disaster.24 The FMAG Program is separate and distinct from the PA Program.
 FMAG declaration criteria, eligibility, and other program information are available at Title 44 of the Code of Federal Regulations (CFR)25 Part 204, Fire Management Assistance Grant Program, and in FEMA's Fire Management Assistance Grant Program Guide (FEMA P-954).26